-The Compensation Committee reviewed adjusted EPS growth for the 2015 fiscal year as reported by the Company and by our peer group in press releases for fourth quarter earnings, as well as an estimate of 2015 operating EPS growth for the S&P 500® as available from S&P Dow Jones Indices LLC.
+The Compensation Committee reviewed adjusted EPS growth for the 2016 fiscal year as reported by the Company and by our peer group in press releases for fourth quarter earnings, as well as an estimate of 2016 operating EPS growth for the S&P 500® as available from S&P Dow Jones Indices LLC.
 These publicly reported results were selected based on their availability and comparability.
-For purposes of determining the multiplier for 2015, the Compensation Committee recognized that the reported results were not directly comparable due to meaningful differences in adjustments made by certain peer group companies.

-The Compensation Committee used information that enhanced the comparability of adjusted EPS results to determine a ranking above the 75th percentile and a multiplier of 1.30x.
-This multiplier for competitive financial performance was applied to the sum of the bonus payout levels for 2015 Financial Performance and 2015 Strategic Performance for each named executive officer.
-Final results for the multiplier were reviewed by Pay Governance LLC, the Compensation Committee's independent consultant.
+In 2016, we achieved a 75th percentile ranking on a weighted basis, resulting in a 1.30x multiplier.
+This multiplier for competitive financial performance was applied to the sum of the bonus payout levels for 2016 Financial Performance and 2016 Strategic Performance for each named executive officer.
+Final results for the multiplier were reviewed by Pay Governance LLC, the Compensation Committee's independent compensation consultant.